Tools I use to manage websites

 OpenSRS is a Tucows company that offers Domain Names, Hosted Email, SSL Certificates and Security and Privacy Products to bulk resellers.

 Siteground is a big player in the hosting arena.
-Which means their support is good, but not quite as flexible.
+Which means their support is fast, but not very flexible.
 However, they do provide basic support at the CMS level (Joomla, WordPress, etc.) which can be very beneficial.
-I’ve recently started using their dedicated servers and love the ability to quickly set up staging copies and integrate with git.
+I started with a dedicated server with them, but they recently force migrated me to a cloud solution.
+I currently have two containers.
+I use to love the ability to quickly set up staging copies, but they discontinued the ability to create staging copies for Joomla.
+ROCHEN may be the better home for Joomla sites going forward.

 Sucuri is a platform-agnostic Website Security Platform built on a suite of security tools designed to help website owners monitor security issues, fix hacked websites, and protect against emerging threats.